chrisremboldt/aircraft-detector/README.md

 Pi-based system for tracking aircraft using a Raspberry Pi camera module.
 Frames are captured via the libcamera stack (Picamera2) and processed with OpenCV.
-The project detects motion in the sky and logs confirmed aircraft sightings in a SQLite database.
+The project detects motion and contrast anywhere in the frame and logs confirmed aircraft sightings in a SQLite database.
 An optional Flask web interface lets you view detections and stream video remotely.

 ## Features

 - Real-time camera feed
-- Sky segmentation and motion detection to isolate potential aircraft
+- Motion and contrast detection to isolate potential aircraft
 - Object tracking across frames with speed and direction estimation
 - SQLite database for storing detections and tracking data
 - Optional web dashboard for video streaming and system control